 Domestic and sexual violence can happen to anyone — regardless of sexual orientation or gender identity.
 While many aspects of abuse may be similar to abuse suffered by heterosexual victims, Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) individuals may face unique situations or challenges if they are victims of domestic or sexual violence.
 Blackburn Center offers assistance to all victims of domestic and sexual violence, regardless of sexuality or gender identity.
-If you or someone you love needs help, please do not hesitate to call us at 724-836-1122 or 1-888-832-2272.
+If you or someone you love needs help, please do not hesitate to call us at 1-888-832-2272.

 Studies show that violence occurs in LGBTQ relationships at the same rate as violence in heterosexual relationships.
 Regardless, there are unique aspects to domestic violence in LGBTQ relationships, including: